Less is More

 With the holiday season finally approaching, it’s almost time to wrap up the year.
-Looking at everything from where you are now certainly puts everything into perspective.
+It definitely puts everything into context when you look at it from where you are right now.
 After all, you went through a lot to get to where you are now.

 Since all that energy from the holiday season is starting to die down, exhaustion is bound to creep up on you soon enough.
 However, some might find it difficult to relax when surrounded by too much clutter.
 And considering it’s the aftermath of the holidays, your home probably looks like it’s seen better days.